 The Salvation Army sells new or gently used clothing, furniture, household goods, appliances, and even cars to families in need throughout New Jersey.
 Additionally, all proceeds fund the Adult Rehabilitation Center for those struggling with drugs and alcohol in Jersey City.

-What they accept: Cars, clothing, furniture, household goods + appliances
+What is accepted: Cars, clothing, furniture, household goods + appliances

 Drop off details: Dropbox at either location or call 1-800-SA-TRUCK to schedule a pickup